|

 the ruins, really beautiful, like a princesswell,

-she is a princess, of courselike a princess in a tale.
+she is a princess, of courseI mean, like a princess

 Haldir frowned.
 But he already knew the boy well enough to sense